Domestic movement restrictions for drought feed/fodder

 Biosecurity is everyone’s responsibility.
 Even if you don’t work in agriculture, you need to consider the biosecurity requirements for goods purchased online, and when you travel within Australia or return from overseas.

 The Australian Government Department of Agriculture and Water Resources has information about

 what cannot be sent or brought into Australia.

-For people travelling within Australia (between states and territories), a guide to interstate quarantine is available on the
+For people travelling within Australia (between states and territories), a guide to interstate movement restrictions is available on the Australian Interstate Quarantine website.

 Farmers and growers (whether large-scale or hobby farmers) play a key role in maintaining Australia’s favourable biosecurity status.